You can configure the PHP settings for each of your Acquia Cloud environments.

-Use the PHP memory slider to increase or decrease the PHP memory limit.
+Use the PHP memory slider (or enter a value in the number field) to increase or decrease the PHP memory limit, and then click Save.
 Click Reset to default to reset to the default setting, 128 MB per process.

-If your website stops working and there is an "Out of Memory" error in the PHP log, increase the PHP memory in small increments until your website is working again, and then add a safety margin of additional memory.
+If your application stops working and there is an "Out of Memory" error in the PHP log, increase the PHP memory in small increments until your application is working again, and then add a safety margin of additional memory.

 If the "Out of Memory" error was caused by a one-time set of conditions (for example, enabling a large set of modules), reduce the PHP memory setting after the event.
 If you leave the PHP memory setting too high, you won't be able to run more than a few PHP processes on a machine without running out of RAM.

-Configuring PHP opcode cache size (Acquia Cloud Professional only)
+Configuring opcode cache size (Acquia Cloud Professional only)

 Using an opcode cache significantly improves PHP performance.
 Since PHP is an interpreted programming language, each time a PHP script is called, it has to be reinterpreted.
 An opcode cache saves these scripts as machine code in memory the first time they are run, eliminating the time needed for reinterpretation on subsequent requests.

 Acquia's test results indicate that using an opcode cache generally offers a three-fold to four-fold increase in performance.
-To improve website performance, Acquia Cloud implements opcode caching by default on all websites, using OPcache.
+To improve application performance, Acquia Cloud implements opcode caching by default on all applications, using OPcache.

-Use the slider to increase or decrease the PHP opcode cache size.
+Use the slider to increase or decrease the PHP opcode cache size (or enter a value in the number field), and then click Save.
 The PHP opcode cache is shared among all processes.
 Click Reset to default to reset to the default setting, 96 MB.